MIT List Visual Arts Center -- Curatorial Research Assistant Intern

 2) Attend college in Boston, or live within the boundary established by Route 128 (also known as the 95 loop).

 3) Have an Expected Family Contribution of less than $5000.
 This number is on your FAFSA form, to see what it looks like -- click here.

 1) To apply to a position, please click here and fill out the eligibility application form.

 2) Once your eligibility application is reviewed and approved, Studio Institute will send you an email confirming your eligibility for the program.
 Note: once you're verified as eligible for Arts Intern, you can apply to as many positions as you'd like.
 You do not have to submit the eligibility application more than once.

-Once you've received confirmation of eligibility, email your application to Yuri Stone at email@example.com.
+Once you've received confirmation of eligibility, email your application to Selby Nimrod at firstname.lastname@example.org.